Thomas Helmer: International career

 Helmer made his full international debut for Germany on 10 October 1990, a 3–1 win in a friendly match with Sweden in Stockholm.
 He enjoyed great success in the UEFA European Football Championships, starting in consecutive finals.
 In 1992, Germany lost surprisingly to Denmark, which had been called at the last hour, but four years later went one better, defeating the Czech Republic in extra-time at Wembley.

 Helmer also appeared in two FIFA World Cups, bowing out of international football in the second round clash of the 1998 edition against Mexico, when he was replaced before half-time by Christian Ziege.

 He was known for tripping Josip Weber during the 1994 world cup in the penalty area but Kurt Röthlisberger, the referee, did not make a call.

 Post-retirement

 After retiring, Helmer worked as a sports journalist and television presenter with DSF.
 Additionally, he served as Germany's ambassador to children's charity "FIFA for SOS Children's Villages", first undertaking it in 1997.

+Helmer was a member of the Supervisory board of Arminia Bielefeld from 19 July 2011 to 15 December 2015.